-There are some critical elements to consider when applying project-based learning in the classroom.
-Edutopia's research analyst recommends these research-proven steps.
+There are some critical elements to consider when applying project-based learning in the classroom — here are some recommendations for research-proven steps.

 What boosts PBL from a fun and engaging exercise to a rigorous and powerful real-world learning experience?
 Researchers have identified four key components that are critical to teaching successfully with PBL (Barron & Darling-Hammond, 2008; Ertmer & Simons, 2005; Mergendoller & Thomas, 2005; Hung, 2008).
 All of these play a role in the curriculum-design process.